8 Weeks to More Muscle

 Alternating heavy weights and high reps gives your muscles no choice but to grow.

 The concept of “shocking” your muscles into growth is one of the oldest maxims in fitness—but that’s because it’s sound advice.
 If you’ve hit a plateau in gaining size and strength, it’s time to try this time-tested wisdom out and get into something new.
-I’ll show you what this means over the next eight weeks, using a classic training strategy that will jolt your body into growth all summer.
+I’ll show you what this means over the next eight weeks, using a classic training strategy that will jolt your body into growth.

 How It Works